Constitution and Laws

 The Pawtucket Police and State’s Assistant Attorney General’s, the prosecutors, have resorted to unfair and unethical tactics intended to prejudice the public and any potential jurors.
 The prosecution team has went out of its way to tarnish, defame and mar Victor’s character.
 They have used their power and connections with media outlets and organizations that have hundreds of thousands of readers.

-The Rhode Island Public Defender’s Office, a government funded entity, is suppose to be fair and provide adequate assistance of council, however it is the lack of fair, honest and ethical legal assistance from that office and some private criminal defense attorney’s that negatively affects the public as a whole.
-Everyone deserves to be treated with dignity and fairness.
+The state’s attorneys Jonathan Burke and Shannon Signore’s lack of integrity makes the Rhode Island Attorney General’s Office look very untrustworthy to the public.
+However they have not operated alone they have had help and are part of a ‘team’.
+The Rhode Island Public Defender’s Office, a government funded entity, is suppose to be fair and provide adequate assistance of council, however it is the lack of fair, honest and ethical legal assistance from that office and some private criminal defense attorney’s that negatively affect the public as a whole.